CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 #### Steward

 > [!NOTE]
-> Steward has a specific defined meaning in the Cyber Resilience Act, so it's better to avoid using the term.
+> Steward has a specific defined meaning in the EU Cyber Resilience Act, so it's better to avoid using the term as a synonym for [Custodian](#custodian).

 ### Importer